Get free access to

-With its geographical location in the middle of the Europe, euro currency, emerging start-up ecosystem, cost-effective and skilled labour, Slovakia represents a country with a lot of potential and opportunities for established and new investors.
+With its geographical location in the middle of Europe, euro currency, emerging start-up ecosystem, competitive taxation system, cost-effective and skilled labour, doing business in Slovakia is becoming increasingly attractive.
+The country represents a lot of potential and opportunities both for established and new investors.
 The inflow of investments with higher added value and large-scale investments from various countries are one of few factors proving Slovakia’s attractiveness.

 Despite Slovakia having ongoing problem with lack of support and investment for start-ups from state, there are many talented start-ups that have successfully exited or raised capital.
-For example, GymBeam, Pixel Federation, DNA ERA, Slido, Simplicity, Exponea, minit, Superscale or Photoneo.
+For example, GymBeam, Pixel Federation, CloudTalk and companies successfully acquired by international leader, such as DNA ERA acquired by Diagnose.me, Slido acquired by Cisco Systems, Exponea acquired by Bloomreach, minit data process mining acquired by Microsoft or Photoneo acquired by Brightpick Group.
 Only during 2015 and 2021, Slovak start-ups raised 159 mil.
 EUR in VC funding (Source: Dealroom).
 Besides support from various VC funds, there are many individuals, or incubation/acceleration programs helping Slovak start-ups succeed globally.

 Other largest industries include:

 The automotive industry has the strongest workforce in Slovakia.
 The labour is no longer low cost, but it is categorized as cost-effective, highly productive and skilled.
-The largest four car manufacturers and Tier 1 suppliers (Volkswagen, Stellantis, Porsche and Jaguar) employ directly approx. 164,000 employees.
-Overall, the automotive industry employs directly and indirectly around 245,000 people, and it is constantly growing.
+The largest four car manufacturers and Tier 1 suppliers (Volkswagen, Stellantis, Kia and Jaguar Land Rover) employ directly approx. 170,000 employees.
+Overall, the automotive industry employs directly and indirectly around 255,000 people, and it is constantly growing.
+Slovakia is producing also Battery Electric Vehicles (including planned models from Volvo and Porsche) and Plugin-Hybrid Electric Vehicles.

 In general, there are four categories of projects that can be supported by the investment incentives: